gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 Refer to [Mattermost
 Documentation](https://docs.mattermost.com/administration/config-settings.html)
-for details about categories, configuration values etc.
+for details about categories, configuration values, etc.

 There are a few exceptions to this rule: